-I was very satisfied with my work, but I found my chest dark and it lacked that little something that would give it a stunning style…So, I decided to apply the metallic paint on the metal ornaments using a small Colorantic artist brush.
+I was very satisfied with my work, but I found my chest dark and it lacked that little something that would give it that wow factor…So, I decided to apply metallic paint on the metal ornaments using a small Colorantic artist brush.
 I painted all the hardware, and one coat was enough to give the look I wanted.

 Protect Your Furniture

 For a final protection, I applied two coats of matte varnish which I left to dry for an hour between each application while sipping on a second Sangria!
 It is the holidays after all!

 In order to facilitate the application of the varnish on a dark colour, you can mix ¼ of varnish to a portion of paint and apply two thin coats of this mixture.